brevzin/cpp_proposals/3603_pointers_to_immediate/pointers-to-immediate.md

 ::: std
 [6]{.pnum} A variable `v` is *constant-initializable* if

-* [6.1]{.pnum}  [either]{.addu} the full-expression of its initialization is a constant expression when interpreted as a *constant-expression* [or `v` is an immediate function context and the full-expression of its initialization is an immediate constant expression when interpreted as a *constant-expression*]{.addu},
+* [6.1]{.pnum}  [either]{.addu} the full-expression of its initialization is a constant expression when interpreted as a *constant-expression* [or `v` is in an immediate function context and the full-expression of its initialization is an immediate constant expression when interpreted as a *constant-expression*]{.addu},

     [Within this evaluation, `std​::​is_constant_evaluated()` ([meta.const.eval]) returns `true`.]{.note2}